diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Dealing with change

+One way to deal with change is to explicitly retrigger computation of views:

 7. Type  `invalidate -v schedoscope.example.osm.datahub/Restaurants` in the schedoscope shell.
     This is how to manually tell Schedoscope that this view shall be recalculated.